-- (a) The Employer shall provide and maintain an appropriate professionally competitive set of digital camera equipment (including peripheral and / or pooled equipment), as determined by the Employer, for each full-time photographer. - (b) The Employer shall provide to all full-time employees a monthly camera allowance in the amount of \$95, to be effective until August 31, 2008.
-Thereafter, the monthly camera allowance shall be discontinued. - (c) The Employer shall provide, maintain, and make accessible to part-time photographers an appropriate professionally competitive set of digital camera equipment (including peripheral equipment), as determined by the Employer, on a pooled basis. - (d) Sun Media equipment will not be used for an employee's personal freelance work.
+- (a) The Employer shall provide and maintain an appropriate professionally competitive set of digital camera equipment (including peripheral and / or pooled equipment), as determined by the Employer, for each full-time photographer. - (b) The Employer shall provide, maintain, and make accessible to part-time photographers an appropriate professionally competitive set of digital camera equipment (including peripheral equipment), as determined by the Employer, on a pooled basis. - (c) Sun Media equipment will not be used for an employee's personal freelance work.